Div99/nuclide-remote/README.md

 # Issues

-If you encountered a problem running this container, you can file an [issue](https://github.com/jotadrilo/nuclide-remote/issues).
-For us to provide better support, be sure to include the following information in your issue:
+If you encountered a problem running this container, you can file an [issue](https://github.com/div99/nuclide-remote/issues).
+For better support, be sure to include the following information in your issue:

 - Host OS and version
 - Docker version (`$ docker version`)